LearnOnDemandSystems/docs/tms/tms-administrators/classes/training-keys/class-training-keys.md

 ## Enrollment Training Keys

 Enrollment training keys allow students to register automatically for instructor-led training.
-With this method, a unique key is generated for each individual user to be enrolled in the class up to the number of maximum enrollments set on a class.
+With this method, a unique key is generated for each individual user to be enrolled in the class up to the number of maximum students set on a class.

 You can provide the training keys to students prior to class to create their own enrollments, then monitor which students have redeemed keys and when.